Internet Speed Test Canada

 Key takeaways:

-• Starlink fills the rural gap: Where fibre and cable do not reach, Starlink provides genuine high-speed internet (100 to 400 Mbps typical)
+• Starlink fills the rural gap: Where fibre and cable do not reach, Starlink can provide real broadband, but speeds and latency vary by location and congestion

 Find the best internet in your city: